 5.2.3.2 Semantics of the service primitive

-(11ak)The MSDU format parameter indicates whether the supplied MSDU is in EPD or LPD format.
+(11ak)The MSDU format parameter indicates the encoding, either LLC or L/T encoding, of the supplied MSDU.
+This parameter is null unless dot11GLKImplemented is true.

+[Contributor’s note: The added sentence (and in 5.2.4.2) reflects the statement in 5.2.2 that “When GLK is in use, the MAC service primitives make use of the MSDU format parameter.”]

 Change the last paragraph of subclause 5.4.2 as follows: